Joeletchford/portfolio-sf/_posts/2017-12-17-the-wydown.markdown

 <!-- h2 -->
 <p class="alcove f4 f3-ns">Web Development </p>

-For the website, I envisioned a clean, simple, and responsive platform that would translate well to mobile.
+I envisioned a clean, simple, and responsive platform that would translate well to mobile.
 I prioritized the mobile interface because most users search for a restaurant or a coffee shop while on the move.
-So although the desktop site had to be interesting and compelling, I concentrated on how that experience would translate and function easily on mobile.
+Although the desktop site had to be interesting and compelling, I concentrated on how that experience would translate and function easily on mobile.